brainboxdotcc/DPP/docpages/03_example_programs.md

 }
 ~~~~~~~~~~

-Here's another example of how to add an image to an embed.
+Here's another example of how to add a local image to an embed.

 Upload the image in the same message as the embed and then reference it in the embed.